 Kristian Bezuidenhout is one of today’s most notable and exciting keyboard artists, equally at home on the fortepiano, harpsichord, and modern piano.
 He is a regular guest with the world’s leading ensembles including the Freiburger Barockorchester.

-One of the most important musicians to emerge from Ireland in recent times, Finghin Collins was born in Dublin in 1977 and studied with John O’Conor at the Royal Irish Academy of Music and with Dominique Merlet at the Geneva Conservatoire.
+One of Ireland’s most successful musicians, Dubliner Finghin Collins was born in 1977 and studied piano at the Royal Irish Academy of Music with John O’Conor and at the Geneva Conservatoire with Dominique Merlet.

 Winner of the 2017 Concours Musical International de Montréal for piano, Zoltán Fejérvári was born in Budapest.
 He has performed as a soloist with the Budapest Festival, Hungarian National Orchestra, Verbier Festival and Concerto Budapest Orchestras among others.

 Hungarian violinist Kristóf Baráti is being recognised increasingly across the globe as a musician of extraordinary quality.
 In 2016 he made a sensational debut at the Verbier Festival in a televised performance of Bach’s Solo Sonatas and Par.